PoisotLab/ms_network_prediction/manuscript.md

 provides a convenient solution to this---if we have a chain of models where each model feeds into the next, we can sample from the posterior of the input models.
-A different approach is _ensemble modelling_ which combines the predictions made be several models, where each model is predicting the same thing [@Parker2013EnsMod].
+A different approach is _ensemble modelling_ which combines the predictions made by several models, where each model is predicting the same thing [@Parker2013EnsMod].
 Error propagation, an important step in building any ecological model, describes the effect of the uncertainty of input variables on the uncertainty of output variables [@Draper1995AssPro;